survivejs/site/drafts/rill-interview.md

 ## How would you describe *Rill* to someone who has never heard of it?
 [Rill](https://github.com/rill-js/rill) is my 2 year old baby.
 In JavaScript terms that means it's just turned 21.
 Jokes aside [Rill](https://github.com/rill-js/rill) is a tool that allows you to learn less tools.
 It is [Koa](https://github.com/koajs/koa) designed and optimized from the ground up to work in the browser.

 So how does this help?
-Well first of all you get one router for both the browser and node js, meaning you *can* drop react-router and [Koa](https://github.com/koajs/koa).
+Well first you get one router for both the browser and Node, meaning you *can* drop react-router and [Koa](https://github.com/koajs/koa).

 Second you get to think of building web applications as if you have a *zero latency node server* in every users browser.
 With this you can easily build fault tolerant, progressively enhanced websites with minimal effort.